Malnati/docker-dev-semver/README.md

 - Docker Desktop installed on a Unix-compatible system
 - Visual Studio Code installed
 - Git installed
+- Generate a new SSH key and add it to the SSH agent by following these instructions.
+- Add the new SSH key to your GitHub account by following these instructions.

 ## Step 1: Initialize Docker Dev Environment